JE1966/Cybersecurity-Projects/Traffic-Analysis-Exercise/README.md

 # Malware Forensic Investigation Through Traffic Analysis

 This project involved a comprehensive investigation of malicious network activity observed in a packet capture file.
-The pcap file in question was sourced from https://www.malware-traffic-analysis.net/2024/07/30/index.html, from the traffic analysis exercise titled, "You Dirty Rat!" (note that the pcap file has not been included in this repo).
+The pcap file in question was sourced from https://www.malware-traffic-analysis.net/2024/07/30/index.html, from the traffic analysis exercise titled, "You Dirty Rat!" (note that the pcap file has not been included in this repo but can be obtained from the given domain).
 The objective was to reconstruct the attack lifecycle and identify the indicators of compromise.

 ## Provided Environment Data:

-**LAN segment range:**  172.16.1.0/24 (172.16.1.0 through 172.16.1.255)
+**LAN segment range:**  172.16.1.0/24 (172.16.1.0 through 172.16.1.255)\
-**Domain:**  wiresharkworkshop.online
+**Domain:**  wiresharkworkshop.online\
-**Domain controller:**  172.16.1.4 - WIRESHARK-WS-DC
+**Domain controller:**  172.16.1.4 - WIRESHARK-WS-DC\
-**LAN segment gateway:**  172.16.1.1
+**LAN segment gateway:**  172.16.1.1\
 **LAN segment broadcast address:**  172.16.1.255